oscarkarnalim/STRANGE/README.md

 # STRANGE
 This is a landing page for STRANGE tool.
-It will be updated once the corresponding paper is accepted for publication.
+Due to privacy concerns, the tool will be only uploaded once the corresponding paper is accepted for publication.